Columbus, OH

 Midwest Cities Drive Climate Solutions

-The science is clear: climate change is a threat to public health and our economy.
-ELPC is working with cities across the Midwest on climate change solutions, helping spur climate action at the local level.
+Climate change is a threat to public health and our economy.
+ELPC has worked with cities across the Midwest on climate change solutions, helping spur climate action at the local level.

 When the United States withdrew from the Paris Climate Accord under the Trump Administration in 2017, we were the the only nation in the world outside this important global agreement.
-During that time, mayors across the country were stepping up to reduce our climate impact and show leadership on the local level.
-With ELPC’s Climate Cities initiative, we have engaged with these local municipalities to support the transition to clean energy and efficiency.
+During that time, mayors across the country were stepping up to reduce our climate impact and showed leadership on the local level.
+With ELPC’s Climate Cities initiative, we engaged local municipalities to support the transition to clean energy and efficiency.

 Many cities already see the benefits of advancing clean technology.
 Local energy production keeps renewable energy dollars in our communities, so residents aren’t paying to import electricity generated by finite resources like coal, gas, and uranium.
 Clean electric vehicles and buses reduce fuel and maintenance costs, while avoiding pollution.
 Improving energy efficiency in city buildings makes the best use of our resources and taxpayer money.
 Updating all of this local infrastructure creates installation jobs, attracts investment, and reduces carbon emissions.

-Examples of how ELPC is Working with Cities to Commit to Climate Action
+Examples of how Cities Commit to Climate Action

 1. Achieve 100 Percent Renewable Energy for Municipal Electricity Needs